The Jackson 5: 1970–1971: Jacksonmania

-In order to continue increasing sales, Motown launched Michael Jackson's solo career in 1971 with the single "Got to Be There", released in November.
-His 1972 song "Ben" became his first to top the charts.
-Jermaine was the second to release a solo project; his most successful hit of the period was a cover of the doo-wop song "Daddy's Home".

 The Jackson 5 single "I Want You Back" topped the Billboard Hot 100 in January 1970.
 They released two more number-one singles: "ABC" and "The Love You Save".
 The single "I'll Be There" was co-written and produced by Hal Davis and became the band's fourth number-one single, making them the first recording act to have their first four singles reach the top of the Hot 100.
 All four were almost as popular in other countries as they were in the United States.
 The Jackson 5 released a succession of four albums in one year and replaced The Supremes as Motown's best-selling group.
 They continued their success with singles such as "Mama's Pearl", "Never Can Say Goodbye", and "Sugar Daddy", giving them a total of seven top-ten singles within a two-year period.

-Decline
+In order to continue increasing sales, Motown launched Michael Jackson's solo career in 1971 with the hit single "Got to Be There", released in October.
+His subsequent singles "Rockin’ Robin" and "I Wanna Be Where You Are" from his solo debut album Got to Be There were also hits.
+His 1972 song "Ben" became his first to top the charts.
+Jermaine was the second to release a solo project; his most successful hit of the period was a cover of the doo-wop song "Daddy's Home".